Lawsuit filed against Harvard, accusing it of violating the civil rights of Jewish students

 Since the war began, Israel’s assault in Gaza has killed more than 23,200 Palestinians, roughly 1% of the territory’s population, and more than 58,000 people have been wounded, according to the Health Ministry in Hamas-run Gaza.
 About two-thirds of the dead are women or children.

-“No student should feel unsafe on campus,” Cardona told The Associated Press on Wednesday, after he met with students.
+“No student should feel unsafe on campus,” Education Secretary Miguel Cardona told The Associated Press on Wednesday after he met with students.
 “The Office for Civil Rights takes these cases very seriously.
 They investigate harassment, or violations for antisemitism, Islamophobia, anti-Arab sentiment.
 We take that role very seriously.
 If any student on campus feels that any protest or messaging makes them feel unsafe, we ask for an investigation.”

 In November, Gay issued a memo laying out plans to address antisemitism on campus.